Search: Advanced search

 Carbon dioxide (CO2) stunning is used to make an animal unconscious just before slaughter.
 ‘Stunning’ is probably the wrong word as animals are not responding to a shock, which is the case with mechanical or electrical stunning methods.
+Rather, the animal gradually loses consciousness through exposure to the gas.

 CO2 stunning, like all methods involved in humane slaughter, must meet the following criteria: